Voting access takes center stage in Georgia runoff

 Georgia has been aggressive in cleaning the names of "inactive" voters from its rolls — called "voter purges" by critics.

-An analysis by The Associated Press found that over 1.4 million registrations were canceled in Georgia since 2012, with nearly 670,000 cancelled in 2017 alone.
-Many of those canceled were from people who moved or died, but others were removed mistakenly or for simply not voting in several election cycles.
+An analysis by The Associated Press found that more than 1.4 million registrations were canceled in Georgia since 2012, with nearly 670,000 cancelled in 2017 alone.
+Many were from people who moved or died, but others were removed mistakenly, or for simply not voting in several election cycles.

-Barrow pointed to long lines at some polls, and people who were purged from the rolls without knowing about it.
+Barrow pointed to long lines at some polls, and people who were purged without being informed about it.

 "There are all kinds of stories that have come out during the last election of all kinds of little things that need to be fixed," Barrow said.